bd-j/prospector/doc/models.rst

 Parameter Specification
 ------------------------------

-All model parameters are specified in a **parameter file**.
-A dictionary of parameter specifications, keyed by parameter name, is used to instantiate and configure the model objects (instances of :py:class:`models.ProspectorParams`` or its subclasses.)
+A model is defined by a dictionary of parameter specifications, keyed by parameter name, that is used to instantiate and configure the model objects (instances of :py:class:`models.ProspectorParams` or its subclasses.)
+This dictionary is usually constructed or given in a **parameter file**.

 For a single parameter the specification is a dictionary that should at minimum include several keys: